 Amazon has allowed over five million ebooks to be published and made available for sale on Amazon, worldwide.

-To put this in perspective, Smashwords have published less than four hundred thousand ebooks.
+To put this in perspective, Smashwords have published around four hundred thousand ebooks.
 Less than ten percent.

 So, for those who wish to malign, criticise and demand change from Amazon, I would counsel to take a deep breath, have a careful think about it all, take a cold shower, and then decide who really butters your bread.

-Amazon have supported self-publishing authors to the max, and offer more sales potential than any other ebook or book retailer.
+Amazon has supported self-publishing authors to the maximum and offers more sales potential than any other ebook or book retailer.

-So ok, Amazon are a big enterprise, and because of this, at times, they are not the most friendly beast around, but why complain about the best friend, and opportunity, you have in self-publishing?
+So okay, Amazon is a big enterprise, and because of this, at times, it is not the most friendly beast around, but why complain about the best friend and opportunity, you have in self-publishing?